• Skip to main content

 March 14, 2025 by Operations

-Nuclear Power: A Potential Game-Changer for Cargo Shipping?
+Nuclear Power: A Game-Changer?

 As the shipping industry faces increasing pressure to reduce its significant carbon footprint (3% of global CO2 emissions), nuclear power is emerging as a viable, though controversial, alternative to traditional fossil fuels and other renewable energy sources.
 While alternative fuels such as hydrogen and ammonia show promise, nuclear power boasts exceptional efficiency and near-zero emissions, aligning with international environmental goals set by organizations such as the International Maritime Organization (IMO).